Analysis Plans

 Use analysis plans to turn open-ended Agent work into a scoped, repeatable research process your stakeholders can trust.

-Your Agent can answer one-off questions in chat, but it can also act like a research partner: you describe the business challenge, it proposes the analytical approach, and you refine the scope before execution.
+Your Agent can answer one-off questions directly in chat (recommended for starting out), but it can also act like a research partner: you describe the business challenge, it proposes the analytical approach, and you refine the scope before execution.
 Together you align on a research proposal (i.e., the plan).

 Consider an analysis plan when: